Bird Feeding Station

 We were sad to learn of the death of David Malins in November 2021.
 He had been a stalwart of the committee from the start in 2007.
 He had designed and produced all our posters and the notice boards in the wood and also wrote many project plans and proposals for us to action – including the ‘muddy paths project’ and the ill-fated request to the council for a new pond or renovation of the pool in Linden Glade (including a reliable water supply).
 He was also our ‘seats and benches manager’ logging locations of all those in the wood and keeping track of the ones that needed repair or replacement.
 FSW will do our best to keep up his standards and continue with his work.

 Above all, however, as well as his love of the pool at Linden Glade, he was a badger and bird lover.
-We have therefore decided, with his family’s approval, to use the initial donations made to FSW by his mourners to set up ‘David’s memorial feeding station’ beside the Jubilee Pond in the wood.
+We therefore decided, with his family’s approval, to use the initial donations made to FSW by his mourners to set up ‘David’s memorial feeding station’ beside the Jubilee Pond in the wood.
 We will replenish the feeders regularly and hope the birds will visit them (especially those who benefitted from all the feeders in his garden adjacent to the wood) and give pleasure to all who pass by.
-We hope to add an information board in due course, as funds allow, to help you identify what you see.
 Do please send us any photos you take via our FB page or email selsdonwood@gmail.com

 In early December 2021 we purchased a number of feeders, chosen for being squirrel-proof, and a set of poles for mounting.
 A large bin, containing a mixture of corn and seeds, was bequeathed from David's garden.
 Many more donations of nuts and seeds have been made since.